 The air emissions calculations are based on input information provided by USACE and the Port.
-Information provided to Environmental Science Associates (ESA) to date includes background project details; construction schedule and phasing; and proposed construction equipment lists, activity levels, and worker and construction truck trips by phase.
-The USACE is also considering the use of electric dredging equipment rather than diesel equipment to help limit the emissions from the project.
+Information provided to Environmental Science Associates (ESA) to date includes background project details; construction schedule and phasing; and proposed construction equipment lists, activity levels, and worker and construction truck trips by phase..
 Construction equipment data have been aggregated to characterize the hours of activity by equipment and by year.
-Generally, for action alternatives involving expansion of both the Inner and Outer Harbor Turning Basins (Sub-Alternatives D-1 and D-2), the project schedule suggests that the Howard Terminal activity would be split between 2027 and 2028; the in-water activity by Schnitzer Steel would occur in 2028; Alameda-based activity would be split between 2028 and 2029; dredging activity for the Outer Harbor would mostly occur in 2028 and be completed in 2029; and dredging of Inner Harbor sediments would occur in 2029.
-For Alternative B, involving expansion of the Inner Harbor Turning Basin only, the schedule would be the same as described above minus the dredging activity for the Outer Harbor in 2028 and 2029.
-For Alternative C, involving expansion of the Outer Harbor Turning Basin only, dredging activity would be split between 2027 and 2028
+Generally, for action alternatives involving expansion of both the Inner and Outer Harbor Turning Basins (Sub-Alternatives D-1 and D-2), the project schedule suggests that the Howard Terminal activity would be split between 2027 and 2028; the in-water activity by Schnitzer Steel would occur in 2028; Alameda-based activity would be split between 2028 and 2029; dredging activity for the Outer Harbor Turning Basin only, the schedule would be the same as described above minus the dredging activity for the Outer Harbor in 2028 and 2029.
+For Alternative C, involving expansion of the Outer Harbor Turning Basin only, dredging activity would be split between 2027 and 2028.